Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions: Experiments

 \subsection{Performance Evaluation}

 The experimental results and analysis of DRDM compared with recent SOTA methods on three datasets are presented in Table~\ref{last_3_years}.
-It can be observed that our algorithm demonstrates significant performance gains.
-On the CUB dataset, the TDM~\cite{lee2022task} method demonstrated SOTA performance, which can be attributed to its channel attention mechanism.
-This mechanism produces a support weight to represent the channel-wise discriminative power for each subclass.
+It was observed that on the CUB dataset, the TDM~\cite{lee2022task} method demonstrated SOTA performance, which can be credited to its channel attention mechanism.
+This mechanism produced a support weight to represent the channel-wise discriminative power for each subclass.
 Benefiting from the embedding and learning of textual feature space relationships, our approach achieved performance improvements of 5.63\% and 1.26\% in the 1-shot and 5-shot settings, respectively.
-On the Dogs dataset, the SOTA performance is achieved by MetaOptNet~~\cite{lee2019meta}.
+On the Dogs dataset, the SOTA performance was achieved by MetaOptNet~~\cite{lee2019meta}.
 Similarly, this approach overlooks the potential structural relationships within the labels.
 Consequently, in comparison, our method achieved performance improvements of 7.2\% and 1.04\% in the 1-shot and 5-shot settings, respectively.
 On the Cars dataset, the SOTA performance is achieved by APF~\cite{tang2022learning}.
-In comparison, our method achieved performance improvements of 3.39\% and 2.61\% in the 1-shot and 5-shot settings, respectively.
-These results provide compelling evidence for the effectiveness of our method.
+In comparison, our method achieved performance improvements of 3.39\% and 2.61\% in the 1/5-shot settings, respectively.
+These results provide compelling evidence for the effectiveness of DRDM.

 To validate the unique advantage of our proposed algorithm in fine-grained data augmentation, We also compared it with data augmentation methods based on the diffusion model.
 Instances augmented by different diffusion models are demonstrated in Figure~\ref{VisualizationofSD}.